Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 Every Individual who Joins The Movement will be invited to set their feet on a path of healing, growth, development, and co-creation via [[The Lionsberg Experience]].
 After approximately 3 years and the successful completion of all orientation and onboarding requirements, and successfully demonstrating their commitment to embodying and enacting the Spirit and Values of the [[New Vision and Plan]], each individual will earn their [[New Citizenship]].

 The youth of Earth will be invited to begin [[The Lionsberg Experience]] when they turn 15 years old, such that they graduate into their [[New Citizenship]] at 18 years old.

+This enables the Orientation and Onboarding into the New Pattern Language to continue indefinitely into the future, ensuring that every child born is fully connected, prepared, and empowered for positive participation, self-governance, and co-creation in the [[New Era]].
 ## Why A Named System?
 Why Not Merely A Pattern, Coupled With Templates and Tools?

-The last issue I want to address is [[Why Lionsberg?]]
+The last issue to address is [[Why Lionsberg?]]
 Why do we have to have a named system, vs. merely an abstract pattern, coupled with tools and templates that communities around the world could implement?

 In short, the One Thing that makes this possible is Unity.
+Without Unity, the Diverse Parts of the Body cannot co-operate and co-create as One.

 Without a single Unifying Vision, System, and Goal, there is no possible way that we can avoid further fragmenting and fracturing our attention and interactions, especially as the systems and structures of the [[Old World]] increasingly shake, and in some cases fail, throughout [[The 7 Year Window of Crisis and Opportunity]].